allegheny-college-cmpsc-100-fall-2019/practical-09/README.md

 It's no secret that gators love math.
 It follows, then, that their game shows are a little different than those to which you or I might be accustomed.
 On this particular game show, contestants gather in a line and are asked whether numbers are multiples of 3, 5, or 15.
 The host starts with the left-most gator and proceeds down the line to the right.
 It's perilous because the first time a gator misses, they're out!

+* Contestants say "Fizz" for multiples of 3
+* Contestants say "Buzz" for multiples of 5
+* Contestants say "FizzBuzz" for multiples of 15
+* Otherwise, contestants repeat the number if none of the conditions are met

 G. Wiz is an avid watcher of the show, and knows that the host never generally gets past the number 563.
 So, all he has to do is memorize -- he thinks -- the results through 600, and he should win the show's prize money ($1337) and be fitted in bespoke wizard hats for at least the rest of the semester.
 We're going to help by writing a test program that produces the numbers so that he doesn't have to.

 ### Use what you know